The structure and characteristic scales of the HI gas in galactic disks: Interpretation

 \section{Interpretation}

-The bumps in the $\Delta$-variance spectra that are observed in most spiral galaxies and in some of the dwarf galaxies at small spatial scales (i.e., a few to several hundred pc; see Fig.~\ref{fig2} and Fig.~\ref{fig3}) could in principle be due to the existence of both large \ion{H}{i} complexes and to \ion{H}{i} holes that are created either by feedback from massive stars or by other mechanisms such as large scale thermal and gravitational instabilities (Kim et al. 1999; Dib \& Burkert 2004,2005; Silich et al. 2006; Weisz et al. 2009; Bagetakos et al. 2011, Cannon et al. 2012).
-While \ion{H}{i} complexes may have a certain contribution to the bump, it is unlikely that they are the main source of the signal that is observed at these scales.
-This is simply because \ion{H} {i} complexes are themselves self-similar in nature and are a consequence of the large scale turbulence cascade.
+The bumps in the $\Delta$-variance spectra that are observed in most spiral galaxies and in some of the dwarf galaxies at small spatial scales (i.e., a few to several hundred parsec; see Fig.~\ref{fig2} and Fig.~\ref{fig3}) might be due to large \ion{H}{i} complexes and to \ion{H}{i} holes that are created either by feedback from massive stars or by other mechanisms, such as large-scale thermal and gravitational instabilities (Kim et al. 1999; Dib \& Burkert 2004,2005; Silich et al. 2006; Weisz et al. 2009; Bagetakos et al. 2011, Cannon et al. 2012).
+While \ion{H}{i} complexes may make a certain contribution to the bump, it is unlikely that they are the main source of the signal that is observed at these scales.
+This is simply because \ion{H} {i} complexes are themselves self-similar in nature and are a consequence of the large-scale turbulence cascade.
 On the other hand, supernova remnants and bubbles are filled mostly with hot rarefied gas and are devoid of any significant \ion{H}{i} gas emission (e.g., Walter et al. 2008, Bagetakos et al. 2011).
-Thus, \ion{H}{i} holes are more similar to the coherent structures described in \S.~\ref{deltavar} and their sizes (or distribution of sizes) can have a direct imprint on the shape of the $\Delta$-variance spectrum.
+Thus, \ion{H}{i} holes are more similar to the coherent structures described in \S.~\ref{deltavar}, and their sizes (or distribution of sizes) can have a direct imprint on the shape of the $\Delta$-variance spectrum.
 The bump can be described by three quantities: its amplitude, the position of the point of maximum deviation from the underlying power law ($L_{sf}$), and its width.
-The scale at which the bump joins the first power law is related to the \ion{H}{i} hole separation as shown in Dib et al. (2020) and in Fig.~\ref{fig1}.
-Both the amplitude of the bump and the value of $L_{sf}$ could be related to the SFR which, given a certain IMF, sets the frequency of type-II supernova explosions in the disks.
-However, given that the first power law slope might itself be perturbed by the existence of the bump, the value of $L_{sf}$ is likely to have a tighter correlation with the SFR than the bump's amplitude.
+The scale at which the bump joins the first power law is related to the \ion{H}{i} hole separation, as shown in Dib et al. (2020) and in Fig.~\ref{fig1}.
+Both the amplitude of the bump and the value of $L_{sf}$ could be related to the SFR, which given a certain IMF, sets the frequency of type II supernova explosions in the disks.
+However, given that the first power-law slope might itself be perturbed by the existence of the bump, the value of $L_{sf}$ is likely to have a tighter correlation with the SFR than the bump amplitude.